UniMath/agda-unimath/src/wild-category-theory/colax-functors-noncoherent-omega-precategories.lagda.md

       ( F)
 ```

-### The predicate on maps of noncoherent wild higher precategories of preserving composition structure
+### The predicate on maps of noncoherent ω-precategories of preserving composition structure

 ```agda
 module _